European Union IUU Frequent Questions

 An electronic signature, or e-signature, is a method of signing an electronic message that: (A) identifies and authenticates a particular person as the source of the electronic message; and (B) indicates such person's approval of the information contained in the electronic message.
 By using the Online Request System, exporters will authorize the use of an e-signature statement on the certificate.
 The statement will be inserted automatically onto the certificate when it is issued by SIP.

 What is the cost of an EU catch document?

 The NOAA Seafood Inspection Program is a fee for service program that is required to recuperate all costs associated with the program and its services.
-The cost for a catch document will be bundled with the cost for a health certificate when requested together.
+The cost for a Legal Harvest document will be bundled with the cost for a health certificate when requested together.
 Please see current Seafood Inspection Program fees.

 Transshipment, Re-Export, and Foreign Processing Scenarios